ArunnathAR/Bank-data-analysis-azure-data-engineering/README.md

-Azuredata engineering end to end bank data analysis project learned from Darshil Parmar (youtuber)
+Azure data engineering end-to-end bank data analysis project learned from Darshil Parmar (youtuber)

 I have gained knowledge by using the azure cloud tools